typotheque/text-shaping/docs/glyph-naming.md

 A glyph name is up to 63 characters in length, consisting of only characters `A`–`Z`, `a`–`z`, `0`–`9`, period ( `.` ), underscore ( `_` ), and dash ( `-` ).
 Dash is only valid in d-names.
 No glyph names can start with a digit or period, except `.notdef`.
 Although the [OpenType Feature File Specification](https://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html#2.f.i) has cleared seven d-name-only characters, we use only dash due to the [Glyphs app](http://glyphsapp.com)’s restriction.

-A **basic name** is followed by a **script suffix** that specify the script namespace.
+A **plain name** is followed by a **script suffix** that specifies the script namespace.

 Regardless of the script’s OTL script tag(s), the suffix uses the script’s Capitalized four-letter code from [ISO 15924](https://unicode.org/iso15924/iso15924-codes.html), _Codes for the representation of names of scripts_.
 The suffix is led by a double period (imagine a lied down colon).
 For how to omit the script suffix by specifying an implied script namespace, see section A.3, _Shorthands and alternatives_.

     a..Latn  # ‹a› glyph “a”, Latin script a..Deva  # ‹अ› glyph “a”, Devanagari script

-For the sake of readability, basic names are in all-lowercase by default.
-Bicameral scripts’ capital letters get Capitalized basic names.
-When a basic name has a composite structure, its constituting parts (e.g., constituting words of a phrase) are joined by dashes.
+For the sake of readability, plain names are in all-lowercase by default.
+Bicameral scripts’ capital letters get Capitalized plain names.
+When a plain name has a composite structure, its constituting parts (e.g., constituting words of a phrase) are joined by dashes.

 Atomically encoded glyph typically get a name derived from its Unicode character’s name.
 The Glyph Database provides recommended forms of these **Unicode-derived names** for all the atomically encoded glyphs, and may incorporate [LettError/glyphNameFormatter](https://github.com/LettError/glyphNameFormatter) in the future.
 For some behind-the-scenes explanation of the strategies used when deriving those recommended names, see section A.4, _Transforming Unicode character names_.